Sheryl Swoopes: WNBA career

 Swoopes was recruited for the Houston Comets of the WNBA during the 1997 inaugural season.
+Due to the birth of her son, Swoopes had a late-season debut for her career, playing her first game on August 7, 1997 (6 weeks after the season started).
+In her debut game, the Comets defeated the Phoenix Mercury 74 - 70 with Swoopes playing for 5 minutes and recording no stats.

-She returned only six weeks after giving birth to her son to play the last third of the WNBA inaugural season and led the Comets in the 1997 WNBA Championship.
-As a member of the Houston Comets, she accumulated over 2,000 career points, 500 career rebounds, 300 career assists, and 200 career steals.
+As a 11 year member of the Houston Comets, she accumulated over 2,000 career points, 500 career rebounds, 300 career assists, and 200 career steals.
 Her extraordinary scoring and defensive ability made her the first three-time WNBA MVP (2000, 2002, and 2005) and the first three-time WNBA Defensive Player of the Year (2000, 2002, and 2003).
-Swoopes is a four-time WNBA champion (1997–2000).
+Swoopes is also a four-time WNBA champion as the Comets won the first 4 championships in WNBA history from 1997 to 2000.

 Swoopes is the second player in WNBA history to win both the regular season MVP award and the All-Star Game MVP award in the same season.
 The first player to accomplish this was Lisa Leslie.
 Swoopes is also the first player in WNBA history to record a triple-double in both the regular season and the playoffs.